Sarah White '11

 Naiomi Gonzalez has accepted Texas Christian University's offer of admission for Ph.D. studies in history.
 She has been awarded full funding, including tuition and a generous salary as a Teaching Assistant for five years.
 In addition, TCU has given her the "STAR award," that provides an additional stipend for three years.

 Naiomi's current Ph.D. research plans focus on the ways in which US foreign policy in Colombia and Lebanon impact these countries' response to non-state violent actors.
-Moravian College warmly congratulates her!
+Moravian University warmly congratulates her!

 However, after graduation I didn't really get to take a break.
 I spent the summer as a Disciples Peace Intern traveling throughout the United States to speak at different high school and middle school church camps about Islamophobia and terrorism.
 Specifically I wanted the campers to understand how Islam does not have a monopoly on religiously justified violence.
 Christianity and Judaism both have texts that seem to embrace violence and there have been numerous examples in which Christians have used the state to commit horrific acts of violence.